 Takeaway

-The primary goal of safety incentive programs is to reduce injuries and accidents and to get the entire company onboard.
-To ensure the effectiveness of your safety incentives, re-evaluate them frequently.
+The primary goal of safety incentive programs is to reduce injuries and accidents and to get the entire company on board.
+To ensure the effectiveness of your safety incentives, reevaluate them frequently.
 Regardless of your approach, incentives should always motivate proactive safety behavior.

 Tags: workplace safety, inspection management, inspection best practices